pdfmonkey

 • Webhook Receiver: Triggers when PDFMonkey sends a webhook notification

-• Automatic PDF Download: Automatically downloads the PDF when the document generation is successful
+• Automatic File Download: Automatically downloads the PDF or image when the document generation is successful

 • Intelligent Filename Handling: Extracts the filename from metadata